-The financial statements of German and foreign subsidiaries included in the consolidated accounts are prepared using uniform accounting and valuation methods as required by IFRS 10 (consolidated financial statements).
+The financial statements of German and foreign subsidiaries included in the consolidated accounts are prepared using consistent accounting and valuation principles as required by IFRS 10 (Consolidated Financial Statements).

-Consolidated companies that, unlike METRO AG, do not close their financial year on 30 September prepared interim financial statements for IFRS consolidation purposes.
-In principle, subsidiaries are fully consolidated insofar as their consolidation is of material importance to the presentation of a true and fair view of the assets, financial and earnings position.
+Subsidiaries that, unlike METRO AG, do not close their financial year on 30 September prepared interim financial statements for consolidation purposes.

-Investments in associates and joint ventures are accounted for using the equity method and treated in accordance with the principles applying to full consolidation, with existing goodwill being included in the amount capitalised for investments.
-The recognition of income from investments in associates, joint ventures and joint operations in the income statement depends on whether the investee carries out operating or non-operating activities.
-Operating activities include the retail and wholesale businesses as well as related support activities (for example, renting/leasing of properties, procurement, logistics).
-Income from operating associates, joint ventures and joint operations is recognised in EBIT; income from non-operating entities is however recognised in the net financial result.
+Investments in associates and joint ventures are accounted for using the equity method and treated in accordance with the principles applying to full consolidation, with existing goodwill being included in the amount capitalised for such investments.
+Income from investments in associates, joint ventures and joint operations in the income statement is recognised in earnings before interest and taxes (EBIT).

-Any deviating accounting and measurement methods used in the financial statements of entities valued at equity are retained as long as they do not substantially contradict METRO’s uniform accounting and valuation methods.
+Any deviating accounting and measurement methods used in the financial statements of entities accounted for by applying the equity method are retained as long as they do not substantially contradict METRO’s uniform accounting and measurement methods.